-Over the years, folklore has told us that animal behavior can anticipate future weather conditions.
-But what about science?
-Are there scientifically-proven animals that can predict the weather?
+Over the years, folklore has taught us that some animal behavior can anticipate future weather conditions.
+But what does science have to say about it?
+Are there animals scientifically proven to predict the weather?

-Here are 18 animals with extra-sensory abilities for detecting future conditions.
-Look to these creatures for signs of rain, snow, and sun!
+Here we have 18 animals with an extra-sensory ability for detecting future weather conditions.
+You can look to these creatures for signs of snow, rain, and sun!

 Can Animals Predict the Weather?

-The theory that animals can predict the weather comes from folklore, fables, and other ages-old literature.
-However, it’s not entirely a myth!
+The theory that animals can predict weather comes from fables, folklore, and other age-old literature.
+And its not entirely a myth!

-Dr. Simon Robson from James Cook University explains that animals use environmental signals to interact with nature.
-Their behavior alters every season, so they are very familiar with the changes going on in their surroundings.
+Dr. Simon Robson from James Cook University explains that animals use environmental signals to interact with their environment.
+Their behavior is altered every season, so they are very in tune with the changes going on with the weather.

 Animals do not magically sense the weather.
 Ditch the idea that heavy rain is coming when your feline friends are sneezing.